-- (2) The product of delivered MWh in the relevant Day-Ahead Schedule for portions at or below the Minimum Load submitted to the IFM; and the relevant LMP divided by the number of Settlement Intervals in a Trading Hour.
-The delivered portions of the Day-Ahead Schedule in this case are determined based on the CAISO's determination that the resource was "On" for the applicable Trading Hour as described in Section 11.8.2.1.2; - (3) The(2) the product of the IFM AS Award from each accepted IFM AS Bid and the relevant Resource-Specific ASMP, divided by the number of Settlement Intervals in a Trading Hour.
+(1) The product of the delivered MWh in the relevant Day-Ahead Schedule above the higher of the total day-ahead self-schedules and the Minimum Load submitted to the IFM in that below the Minimum Load submitted to the IFM and the relevant LMP divided by the number of Settlement Intervals in a Trading Hour.
+The delivered portions of the Day Ahead Schedule in this case are determined based on the CAISO's determination that the resource was "On" for the applicable Trading Hour as described in Section 11.8.2.1.2; - The product of the IFM AS Award from each accepted IFM AS Bid and the relevant Resource-Specific ASMP, divided by the number of Settlement Intervals in a Trading Hour.
 In the case of a Multi-Stage Generating Resource, the CAISO will calculate the market revenue at the Generating Unit or Dynamic Resource-Specific System Resource level.